GKLabIPR/MicroED/SerialEM-macros/README.md

 ## Install AutoHotKey

 To controll the beam stop and Verlox, we use [AutoHotKey](https://www.autohotkey.com/).
-Please install it to the system and change the path in SerialEM macros accordingly.
+Please install it to the computer running SerialEM and TEM User Interface.

+Our SerialEM macro assumes the AutoHotKey runtime `AutoHotkeyU64.exe` and macros (`*.ahk`) are located in `E:\SerialEM\ahk_scripts\`.
+If you place them somewhere else, please update the `ahk_dir` variables in the SerialEM macro (there are several occurences).

 ## Beam stop and Verlox control